cssyphus/TamperMonkeyUserScripts/SimpleVanillaJSTooltips/readme.md

-## Vanilla JavaScript Tooltips - for inclusion in TamperMonkey scripts
+## SIMPLE Vanilla JavaScript Tooltips - for inclusion in TamperMonkey scripts

 So you want tooltips, but you shouldn't need to install popper/tippy, Bootstrap or jQueryUI just to get them.
 It should be easier than that, right?